10 Amazing Places to Snowshoe in North America

 6. East Burke, Vermont: Cozy lodging, artisan cheese and an extensive backcountry trail system

 Located in the Northeast Kingdom, just 34 miles from the Quebec border, adorable East Burke is the quintessential small Vermont town.
 Make a weekend of it by renting a cabin or staying at a historic farm and animal sanctuary; refuel with the local-centric food and drink the area is known for.
-The region’s reputation as a downhill and Nordic epicenter is the result of Burke Mountain Academy’s record for turning out Olympians- it’s America’s top ski racing school.
-Snowshoeing, however, is also favorite pastime, thanks to over 37 miles of groomed track at Kingdom Trails Nordic Center and backcountry trails for all skill levels.
-The Kingdom Trail also features long tracks- 40 to 50 miles- connecting with other trail systems and towns.
+The region’s reputation as a downhill and Nordic epicenter is the result of Burke Mountain Academy’s record for turning out Olympians—it’s America’s top ski racing school.
+Snowshoeing, however, is also a favorite pastime, thanks to over 37 miles of groomed track at Kingdom Trails Nordic Center and backcountry trails for all skill levels.
+The Kingdom Trail also features long tracks—40 to 50 miles—connecting with other trail systems and towns.
 From intense uphill to forest glade and meadow, you’re sure to find your own little slice of paradise.

-Tip: Don’t miss out on tasting some the state’s justly renown artisan cheeses (maybe in a fondue?).
-If you’re driving, hit some stops along the Vermont Cheese Trail.
+Tip: Don’t miss out on tasting some of the state’s justly renowned artisan cheeses (maybe in a fondue?).
+If you’re driving, make sure to hit some stops along the Vermont Cheese Trail.

 7. Denali National Park, Alaska: Northern Lights, groomed trails and dog-sledding